The Link Between GERD and Stress

 A chemical called cortisol is released into our bodies whenever we get stressed.
-Cortisol is responsible for something called the fight-or-flight phenomenon.
+Cortisol is responsible for something called the fight-or-flight response.

 During the fight-or-flight phenomenon, most of our blood is redirected to the areas we need it most in order to escape or fight imminent danger.
-So in one sense, stress is a good thing because it can keep us focused, alert, and even save our lives, but too much of it can be detrimental to the body.
+So in one sense, stress is a good thing because it can keep us focused, alert, and even save our lives, but too much of it can be detrimental to our bodies.

 Being in a constant state of “fight-or-flight” negatively impacts the immune system, digestive system, reproductive system, and can lead to problems like headaches, heart disease, sleep disorders, and memory impairment.
 (8) (9) (10) Stress has also been shown to throw off the balance of good bacteria in our gut.
 This can lead to inflammation and the growth of bad bacteria like E. coli and C. jejuni.
 (11)

-Now that we’ve covered how stress can lead to GERD/LPR symptoms and how it impacts the body, let’s take a look at 10 ways to relieve stress for reflux relief.
+Now that we’ve covered how stress can lead to GERD/LPR symptoms and impact the body, let’s take a look at 10 ways to relieve stress for reflux relief.

 It seems that it was only one or two generations ago when we actually went outside and did stuff rather than binge-watch Netflix and surf the web on our smartphones all day.
 We took walks in the park, rode around the neighborhood on our bikes with friends, and went camping—it was fun.

-It turns out that our former way of recreation is more healthy.
+It turns out that our former way of recreation may be more healthy.
 Studies have shown that spending time outdoors and doing activities like hiking, fishing, farming, gardening, and petting animals can actually de-stress the body and promote a healthy lifestyle.
 (12) (13)